-SuperSweet is a knowledge base platform for almost 22,000 natural and artificial sweeteners including information on their origin, sweetness class, glycemic index, year of approval, predicted toxicity profile as well as possible molecular targets.
+SuperSweet is a knowledge base platform for about 8,000 natural and artificial sweeteners including information on their origin, sweetness class, glycemic index, year of approval, predicted toxicity profile as well as possible molecular targets.
 SuperSweet is not only a comprehensive knowledge base for existing carbohydrates and artificial sweeteners but also includes a homology modelled sweet taste receptor and docked binders.
 In the current version of the SuperSweet database, a data visualization platform for commonly used sweeteners called sweetoscope has been implemented.

 To find compounds based on their properties and structural similarity to known compounds:

 To quickly find compounds sorted by classes and sub-classes:

 Additionally you can find compounds based on their toxicity:

 For our top 20 sweeteners use the sweetoscope: